euqueme/framework/README.md

 If you want to edit or improve the framework you will need SASS installed in your computer (you do it <a href="https://sass-lang.com/">here</a>) and edit the files contained in the SCSS folder.

 If you want to contribute to the repo, you can open an issue with your github user name and after being added as a contributo, upload your changes by submiting a pull request.

+## Automated Test

+> there are no automated tests for this project yet

 ### Built With
 This project was built using these technologies.